orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2021.1.5.md

 __Tuesday, October 4, 2022__

 Today we released Orbeon Forms 2021.1.5 PE!
-This release introduces security fixes, accessibility enhancements, and bug-fixes and is recommended for all users of:
+This maintenance release introduces security fixes, accessibility enhancements, and bug-fixes and is recommended for all users of:

 - [Orbeon Forms 2021.1.4 PE](orbeon-forms-2021.1.4.md)
 - [Orbeon Forms 2021.1.3 PE](orbeon-forms-2021.1.3.md)